telerik/blazor-docs/components/treelist/drag-drop.md

 # Drag and Drop

-The Drag and Drop functionality for the TreeList allows you to move a row or a multitude of rows between different parents in the same TreeList or between different Telerik TreeList instances.
+The Drag and Drop functionality for the TreeList rows allows you to move a row or a multitude of rows between different parents in the same TreeList or between different Telerik TreeList instances.

-This article will be separated in the following sections:
+This article contains the following sections:

 * [Basics](#basics)
 * [OnRowDrop Event](#onrowdrop-event)